Omar860148/Systems-/README.md

 # Admin dashboard

-# When an admin logs on with her credentials, she is presented with dashboard to create new food categories and food items.
+# When an admin logs in with his/her credentials, she/he is presented with dashboard to create new food categories and food items.
 A food Item can only be added against a food category.
 The administrator also has to save the category and food item images in the image folder.
 These are displayed along with the category or food item.